EqualsNull

 Description

-• The type of the left operand must not be a non-nullable value type.
+• The type of the left operand is not a non-nullable value type.
 (If it is a non-nullable value type, the compiler raises CS0472 and the expression is always true or false.)

 Note that the default diagnostic severity of this analyzer is Information.